Nigeria's Ebere Orji joins Kalmar from Linkopings | Goal.com

 At international level, she featured for Nigeria at the U17 Women's World Cup in 2008, at U20 level in 2010, the senior event in 2011 and won the African Women's Cup of Nations in 2010.

-Orji's switch to Kalmar means only seven Nigerians will be campaigning for the respective clubs in the Swedish top flight next season.
+Orji's switch to Kalmar means only seven Nigerians will be campaigning for their respective clubs in the Swedish top flight next season.

 Those left are Chinaza Uchendu and Uchenna Kanu (Linkopings), Faith Michael and Anam Imo (Pitea), Ngozi Okobi and Halimatu Ayinde (Eskilstuna United), and Goteborg's Evelyn Ijeh.